How (And Why) To Stay Productive Over Winter Break

 After a heavy week of finals, it’s tempting to curl up under the covers and hibernate until next semester.
-But with all this free time available during break, it’s a shame not to take advantage of it and stay productive.
+But with all this free time available, it’s a shame not to take advantage of it and stay productive over winter break.

 Thanksgiving break will be here before you know it, and winter break is soon to follow.
+A lot of students don’t know how to be productive during winter break.
 This winter, try these ten things to keep you active, focused and mentally ready for the next semester:

 Service opportunities abound during the holidays and are a valuable use of your time and energy.
 You can organize a Toys for Tots collection bin, help out at a local food bank or senior living community, or pick up trash from a highway or park.